lawarner/sockstr/README.md

      if (sock.good())
          sock << "Hello, world!" << std::endl;

-There is also a test harness in the ipctest subdirectory.
-This allows capturing test scenarios and saving these for later playback.
+Note: The test harness tool that was in ipctest subdirectory has been moved to its
+      own project.

 How to Build on Linux